jsommers/switchyard/documentation/test_execution.rst

     ... (output continues)

 Notice in the first line of output that Switchyard shows how many tests pass, how many have failed, and how many are *pending*.
 The pending category simply means that tests cannot be run because some earlier test failed.
-In the example above, the output from ``srpy`` clearly shows which test fails (test expectation 2).
+In the example above, the output from ``swyard`` clearly shows which test fails (test expectation 2).
 When that happens, some additional explanatory text is shown, and the user is "dumped" into a pdb prompt at the point of failure.
 The text output can be *a lot* to read, but the most important text concerning the failed test is reproduced just before the pdb session is started, as shown in this example:

 ::